wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (3) Any person required, under this section, to surrender an airgun or antique firearm may appeal under [section 62][87] against the requirement, and that section shall apply accordingly with all necessary modifications.

-    (4) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who fails to comply with a notice given to him pursuant to subsection (1).
+    (4) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who fails to comply with a notice given to him pursuant to subsection (1).

     Compare: 1958 No 21 s 11A; 1968 No 21 s 4; 1976 No 151 s 7

+    Section 41(4): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences

 ##### 42 Offences in respect of licences

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who---

     *   (a) adds to a licence any words or figures extraneous to the licence as issued; or